 As a result, the scaling process will more likely look like this:

-The speed and consistency of team scaling are not easy to predict because there are outside factors (state of the hiring market) influencing the results.
-However, you can downplay those impacts by planning your scaling activities in advance.
+The speed and consistency of team scaling are challenging to predict because outside factors (state of the hiring market) influence the results.
+However, you can downplay those impacts by planning your scaling activities.

 How Do You Initiate The Engineering Team Scaling Process?